-Public Safety Bulletins may be sent to the campus community for general crime prevention purposes, to inform the community of crimes and/or incidents that are generally time-sensitive or considered to be an ongoing threat, but important to be aware of, and/or to inform the campus of incidents occurring on, around, or even off-campus that do not meet the requirements of specifications for distribution of a Timely Warning, as outlined above.
+Public Safety Bulletins may be sent to the campus community for general crime prevention purposes, to inform the community of crimes and/or incidents that are generally time-sensitive or considered to be an ongoing threat, but important to be aware of, and/or to inform the campus of incidents occurring on, around, or even off-campus that do not meet the requirements or specifications for distribution of a Timely Warning, as outlined above.

 A Public Safety Bulletin will generally be sent to the campus community by email.
-A Public Safety Bulletin is generally written by the Director of Operations, Dean of Campus, or Dean of Students, and they are routinely viewed and approved by the President or Senior Executive Vice President prior to distribution.
-Public Safety Bulletins are disseminated to the campus community by the Webmaster, Director of Operations, or their designee.
+A Public Safety Bulletin is generally written by the Associate VP or Associate Director of Operations, Dean of Campus, Director of Housing, or Dean of Students, and they are routinely viewed and approved by the President or Senior Executive Vice President prior to distribution.
+Public Safety Bulletins are disseminated to the campus community by the Webmaster, Associate VP of Operations, or their designee.